daniel-rovilla/Player_Classification/README.md

 # Player_Classification
-Supervised Machine Learning to classify players on the video game FIFA
+Data Exploration and Supervised Machine Learning to classify players on the video game FIFA

 Can read the story at this medium article: